 A revised list of those species now requiring a description by LBRC is shown below.

 Unfortunately, it is a sad reflection on the status of some previously regular species in Lothian that they now appear on this list.
 It is vital therefore that we document properly all records of these species so that their true status can be accurately recorded.
-We thank all those observers who have submitted their descriptions in the past, and would encourage any observer fortunate enough to find any of the species below to submit a description via the recorder.
+We thank all those observers who have submitted their descriptions in the past, and would encourage any observer fortunate enough to find any of the species below to submit a description.
 This need not necessarily be a lengthy and detailed, feather-by-feather account – a few lines outlining the main features seen will normally be sufficient for acceptance.
 Photographs often make the assessment of records significantly easier and are welcomed, with or without accompanying notes, depending on their quality.
-It is the intention of the Committee that further reviews will take place at regular intervals to keep abreast of both changes in species’ status as well as future taxonomic changes.
+It is the intention of the Committee that further updates to the list will take place at regular intervals to keep abreast of both changes in species’ status as well as future taxonomic changes.

 Written details should be submitted for the following species/subspecies: